LIMUNIMI/ASMD/docs/index.rst

 it by means of a compliant format to take advantage of the API.
 All code and ground-truth are released under suitable open licenses.

-For a gentle introduction, see our paper: [...]
+For a gentle introduction, see our paper [1]

 TODO